Home » About Us

 About NAMI VirginiaNAMI Virginia Fact Sheet

 What is NAMI Virginia?The National Alliance on Mental Illness (NAMI) Virginia was created in 1985 to provide support, education, and advocacy for individuals and families in Virginia affected by mental illness.
-NAMI Virginia provides support, education, and advocacy.
-We are not a direct service provider but we do provide education and support, and also information and resources through our toll-free statewide Help Line.
+Along with our community-based affiliates, we provide education, support, information, training, and resources, and engage in systems change policy advocacy.
 NAMI Virginia is located in Richmond, Virginia, where we are appropriately situated in close proximity to the state legislature.

 We are a part of NAMI.